jovian34/baseball_bracket/README.md

 with the same criteria after the Men's College World Series(CWS).
 For example
-even though Oregon State won the 2018 CWS title, this model only places the Beavers as the national #3 seed - largely because they were not the Pac-12 champions.
-The #1 and #2 teams both got a boost due to winning there respective conference titles even though #2 Stanford didn't even win their own regional.
+even though Oregon State won the 2018 CWS title, this model only places the Beavers as the national #5 seed - largely because they were not the Pac-12 champions.
+The #1 and #2 teams both got a boost due to winning their respective conference titles even though #2 Stanford didn't even win their own regional in the tournament.

 Factors used in selecting/ranking/seeding the teams:
 - automatic bids